gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 ## Setting goals {#SettingGoal}

 The first thing you should do when designing an extension is to set the goals of extension.
-Setting goals of an extension is a process of deciding what to deliver to users and the method that will be used for delivering it.
+Setting goals of an extension is a process of deciding what and how to to deliver to users and the method that will be used for delivering it.
 This process becomes the basis for anticipating the functions to provide to users later on and the user scenarios for using the functions.
 It may be a single basic and abstract goal for the extension, as shown below.

 ```
 Provide a pizza delivery service to users.